csdms/rpm_tools/README.md

 $ sudo python setup.py install
 ```
 This installs the script `build_rpm`,
-which is used to build the RPMs for a tool.
+which is used to build the binary and source RPMs for a tool.
 The standard `rpmbuild` tool can also be used,
 but `build_rpm` handles much of the busy work
 to make the build process easier.

 To separate CSDMS software from other programs,
 the tools in this repository are designed to be installed
-in the directory **/usr/local/csdms**,
+into the directory **/usr/local/csdms**,
 although this is optional.
 Set the environment variable `CSDMS_DIR`
 to the installation path on your machine: